‘It walks. It stalks. It tears the shriek right out of your throat.’

 Unfortunately, the meagre budget obviously didn’t allow for very special effects, so gore flows in just fleeting fashion.
 That said, the first few seconds of the film include a brief shot of a maniacal killer – played by Michael Findlay himself – supposedly lopping off someone’s head into a swimming pool.
 This is ironic, given that the director had his own head accidentally removed in a fatal helicopter incident on top of New York’s Pan Am building in 1977).

-All the usual elements of bad 70s schlock cinema are present, including God-awful acting and cringe-inducing fashions and decors.
+All the usual elements of bad Seventies schlock cinema are present, including God-awful acting and cringe-inducing fashions and decors.
 Elsewhere, the non-existent budget extends to a soundtrack that’s filled with overdubbed voices, some lounge pop and classical music that was obviously bought from a music library.

 Some of these classical themes are well-known pieces and when presented in conjunction with the ‘action’ onscreen, the result is inappropriately cheery or laughingly unsuited.
 The long-haired yeti prances about like a ballet dancer with a dodgy leg, although his attack scenes do have a certain frisson, mainly due to the use of quick cuts and animalistic noises on the soundtrack.
-Interestingly, the original soundtrack featured the world-famous synth-pop track “Popcorn” by Hot Butter, however, the Retromedia DVD release omitted this for copyright reasons.
+Interestingly, the original soundtrack featured the world-famous synth-song “Popcorn” by Hot Butter, however, the Retromedia DVD release omitted this for copyright reasons.